 Also including in the letter were two concerns raised about the rare wild cat species.
 Especially about the amount of brush that these cats need.
 Brush for traveling will be negatively affected with a wall.
 Also that nocturnal cat will be disturbed by the lighting.
 You know folks, on the border wall.

 The decision to strip away the scientists’ concerns may guiding by earlier statements.
-Statements made by DOI Secretary Zinke.
-Jonathan Andrew, a DOI borderlands coordinator, previously wrote to FWS officials.
+Statements made then by DOI Secretary Zinke.
+Therefore Jonathan Andrew, a DOI borderlands coordinator, previously wrote to FWS officials.
 One correspondence was a March 2017 email.
 This email said the following statement.
 With my little comments to it

-Federal scientists must be allowed to speak freely on these issues.
+Federal scientists must also be allowed to speak freely on these issues.
 Freely and without the threat of censorship.
 In addition protecting endangered species requires considering the best available science.

 Endangered species risking further decline.
 Decline when the best available science is not considered.
 Considering it in decisions that impact their populations.
 Further and once these species are gone, we cannot bring them back.